-COS Upon successful completion of this course, students should be able to: RBT CO1 in the area of engineering and technology.
-CO2 Know sampling theory and apply to solve practical problems in engineering and technology.
-CO3 Gain the knowledgeable in the areas of boundary value problems like vibrating string (wave equation), heat equation in one and two dimensions.
+COS Upon successful completion of this course, students should be able to: RBT CO1 Understand the different types of PDE and will be able to solve problems occurring in the area of engineering and technology.
+L2 CO2 technology.
+L2 CO3 Gain the knowledgeable in the areas of boundary value problems like vibrating string (wave equation), heat equation in one and two dimensions.
 L2 CO4 Understand and implement the concepts of theory sampling.
 L2 CO5 Understand the use statistics for inferential decision making with confidence intervals and hypothesis tests under different statistical methods.
 L2